nnseva/django-tsso/README.md

 The Authentication Server may be any token-based OAuth2 server, for which the correspondent backend is provided by the Python Social Auth package, or third party using the Python Social Auth package to create its own backend.

-The OAuth1 Authentication Servers may be also applicable, but it was not tested by the package's author yet.
-Please provide your own experience with OAuth1 Authentication Server, or even other token-based authentication servers.
+The OAuth1 Authentication Servers, or any other providing the token and allowing to get the user info may be also applicable, but it was not tested by the package's author yet.
+Please provide your own experience with OAuth1, or other token-based authentication servers.

 The Client shoud be able to interact with the selected Authentication Server, out of the scope of this protocol.
 Finally, it should get an active access token and send it to the Service Provider to authorize the request.